-The Freshet of '68.
+March 12: The Freshet of '68.

 The "breaking up" of 1868 has been unusually severe and disastrous in the destruction of property.
 Last year our freshet began about the 12th or 13th of February and this year it took place on Friday and Saturday, the 6th and 7th of March.
 It commenced raining on Thursday afternoon and continued till Saturday night, carrying off the snow into the streams and raising them rapidly.
 We have heard that one of the piers of the new bridge at Oswego was badly damaged by the ice, and that travel over it was impeded for some time till the beams were shored up by blocks.

-Bristol bridge was somewhat damaged by having part of the pier and the wing of the South abutment washed away; two of the lateral braces were also broken.
-The Highway Commissioners should examine this bridge closely as it is considered unsafe.
 Post's bridge across the river opposite Plano was carried away, piers and all.
 The greatest loss, however, to our county is the destruction of the new bridge at Milford [Millington], which was only finished last summer at heavy cost.
 Three spans of this bridge were lost, and as it was built mostly by private subscription, the damage is severely felt.